Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

 Keep this medication in the container or packet it came in, tightly closed, and out of reach of children and pets.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose